maarten-pennings/howto/c64-bmc64kbd/readme.md

 [accentual](https://accentual.com/bmc64/)) is an C64 emulator running on a Raspberry Pi.
-It uses [VICE](https://vice-emu.sourceforge.io/) as emulator, which means emulation is great - up to multi kernal, PAL/NTSC, screen color config, drive sound emulation, etc.

-The great thing about BMC64 is that it runs VICE directly ("bare metal") on the Pi hardware, getting rid of the Linux layer.
-This means that your emulated commodore boots in a couple of seconds, and that you can just unplug power when you're done (no Linux cached files systems).
+It uses [VICE](https://vice-emu.sourceforge.io/) as emulator, which means emulation is great - up to multi kernal, PAL/NTSC, screen color config, drive sound emulation, etc. The best thing about BMC64 is that it runs VICE directly ("bare metal") on the Pi hardware, getting rid of the Linux layer.
+This means that your emulated commodore boots in a couple of seconds, and that you can just unplug power when you're done.

 Getting started was really easy.
-Format an SD card, download `bmc64-4.2.files.zip` from [accentual](https://accentual.com/bmc64/), unpack and copy to to SD card.
+Format an SD card, download `bmc64-4.2.files.zip` from [accentual](https://accentual.com/bmc64/), unpack and copy to the SD card.
 Get C64 roms (kernal, chargen, basic, d1541II) e.g. from [Zimmers](https://www.zimmers.net/anonftp/pub/cbm/firmware/computers/c64/index.html) and place them in the `C64` dir of the SD card.
 SD card in RPi 3b+, power on and go!

+What is this howto about?
 I have a small old USB keyboard laying around and want to use that for my BMC64.

 ![PC keyboard](pc-keyboard.jpg)